episerver/cms-visual-builder-hello-world/README.md

 ```

 It's basically a nested loop on a few levels.
 First we iterate over sections, then rows, then columns and finally elements.
+We are wrapping each of those layout items into basic tailwind grid classes.

 In this simple example there is just one element type but we don't want to hardcode anything so here is a pattern
 that you can use to use a different element component per `nodeType`: